pushingice/scavenger-hunt/.clue-templates/clue09.md

 #### Finding Clue 10 ####

-The next hint is the word that occurs after "sanitizing" in `/usr/share/dict/words`.
+The next hint is the word that occurs after "tactful" in `/usr/share/dict/words`.
 There's a specific option for `grep` that will make this easy.